It’s All About The Child

-Apologies: due to problems with the recorder the recording cuts out briefly once.
+Apologies: due to problems with the recorder the recording is in 2 parts.

 I’ve all kinds of notes and stuff to say to you and I can’t find them.
 I looked all over and I seem to have lost them.